lmorisse/Symu.OrgMod/README.md

 # Symu.OrgMod as Organizational modeling

-``Develop your own application based on organizational modeling<br>
+Develop your own application based on organizational modeling.

 ``Symu.OrgMod`` is part of ``Symu Suite``, for organizational modeling, analysis and simulating.
 ``Symu.OrgMod`` is a core of organizational graph modeling library, written in C#.
 It implements agnostic organizations as social groups to target the most general use cases.